 Tip: Keep a can of de-icer on hand that will melt the ice.
 Hand sanitizer can also do the trick, since it has a high amount of ice-melting ethanol and isopropanol alcohol.
 Be careful not to force a key into a frozen lock, or to force it to turn when it’s stuck, as it can cause damage to both the key and the lock.

 Northern winters are no joke, so being prepared for whatever Mother Nature does is crucial.
-Knowing how to prevent some of these common winter car problems will keep drivers both safer and happier.
+Knowing how to prevent some of these common winter car problems with the tips featured here, as well as these helpful winter car accessories, will keep drivers both safer and happier.